rahilmittal44/hack-and-hang-june-2025/README.md

 `aptos init --network testnet`

-- Fund your account with testnet tokens with the following command:
+- Fund your account with testnet tokens from the [faucet](https://aptos.dev/en/network/faucet)

-`aptos account fund-with-faucet --account default`

 - Setup move project in your directory: